shaekuronen/grunt-ejs-static/README.md

 [![Build Status](https://travis-ci.org/shaekuronen/grunt-ejs-static.png?branch=master)](https://travis-ci.org/shaekuronen/grunt-ejs-static)

-Grunt EJS Static takes an MVC approach to building a static site generator using EJS and Grunt.
+Grunt EJS Static is a static site generator built with EJS and Grunt.
+Pages are defined in JSON by declaring the layout file and any additional data needed at render time.
+The layout file manages EJS Includes, which are partials organized in the components directory.

-Models can be defined in multiple JSON files, which helps keep logic out of the templates and the data more maintainable.

-Views are defined in layout files, which are top-level templates utilizing EJS Includes to manage layout.

-The controller is a JSON file (such as routes.json) which defines files to render, as well as each file's layout and any additional data needed for rendering.

 For examples, please see demo/ and Usage section below.